flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 The state of the industry after 15 years has demonstrated that the Unified shader model was meant to become another building block within GPUs.
 Interestingly enough, when Direct3D 10 and OpenGL 3.3 debuted in 2006 and 2010, respectively, not only they standardised this model, but they also defined new features and applications that were now possible to implement.
 For instance, a new pipeline stage called **Geometry shader** was added in Direct3D 10 to expand the uses of the tessellator.

-(ref:froggycaption) Froggy (2006), Nvidia's next demo that showcased the capabilities of the unified shaders (incorporated with the Geforce 8 line).
+(ref:froggycaption) Froggy (2006), Nvidia's latest demo that showcased the capabilities of the unified shaders (incorporated with the Geforce 8 line).
 For demonstration purposes, the demo also allows to, ehem, slap and stretch the _poor ugly_ frog.

 ```{r fig.cap="(ref:froggycaption)", open_float_group=TRUE, fig.align='center'}
 image('screenshots/windows/froggy.jpg', "(ref:froggycaption)", float=TRUE)